 Office Team; Judith, Anne-Marie, Am, Pam, & Gary

 Anne-Marie has hovered around the counselling world for several years, including completing a training course at the Centre in the past.
 Combining that with her considerable admin experience is proving an ideal mix for the office on Tuesdays and Wednesdays.
 What she doesn’t bring in with her are her djembe drums, which she plays regularly as well as putting on performances.

 Judith takes to the helm on Mondays and Thursdays.
 Already an experienced counsellor in different agencies she is now building up her private practice.
 Heading a Schools’ Library Service for many years also means she’s rather organised- but she has so far managed to restrain herself from sorting Deb’s desk (although she cracked when confronted by the pile of CD’S so they’re all in the ‘right’ order now!)

 Am provides back-up admin support on Tuesday, Thursday and Friday.
 She started off in behavioural psychology and then took time out to have a family.
 She is now juggling us, children, exam invigilating and outdoor sports so we’re hoping we’ll all be getting fitter the longer she is with us!

-Pam joins us in the office on Mondays, Wednesdays and Fridays and, coming from a background in community-based work, she brings great insight into the daily struggles people face.
+Pam joins us in the office 3 days a week and, coming from a background in community-based work, she brings great insight into the daily struggles people face.
 A bit of a culture vulture, she’s rapidly established herself as our go-to arts advisor – and she’s usually completed 2 or 3 suduko puzzles and at least one crossword before she even arrives in the office…

 Gary has kept all our financial books in order for the last four years, remaining calm in the face of a sometimes fraught office…must be all those escapes to the beautiful North Wales he indulges in – that and the strong tea.